European Christmas Markets: What to expect

 **Potato Pancakes (Reibekuchen or Latkes)

-Crispy, fried potato pancakes, often served with applesauce or sour cream.
+Crispy, fried potato pancakes are often served with applesauce or sour cream.

 **Stollen

-A traditional German fruit bread, it is usually made with dried fruits, nuts, and marzipan dusted with powdered sugar.
+A traditional German fruit bread, it is typically made with dried fruits, nuts, and marzipan, and is dusted with powdered sugar.

 **Pierogi

-Polish dumplings filled with various ingredients like potatoes, cheese, meat, or sauerkraut.
+Polish dumplings are filled with various ingredients, such as potatoes, cheese, meat, or sauerkraut.
 They’re often served with sour cream and onions.

 **Waffles